pordonez/loopback-url-based-access-control/README.md

 at a unique URL.

 ######Axioms
-* For a particular model instance, a user is either unauthorized, an admin or a reader.
+* For a particular model instance, a user is either unauthorized, an admin or a viewer.
-* A model instance may have more than one admin or reader.
+* A model instance may have more than one admin or viewer.
 * Access control is applied to a particular model instance and related instances identified by URL and related sub URLs if no other access control policy is in effect.

 ###### Scenario
 Let's consider the following scenario:
 * A model is created that consists of a Project identified as /Project/1 that is related to a Team identified by /Project/1/Team/1 and an Activity identified as /Project/1/Activity/1
-* User Peter has admin access to /Project/1, user Paul has reader access to /Project/1, and user Mary has reader access to /Project/1 and admin access to /Project/1/Activity/1
+* User Peter has admin access to /Project/1, user Paul has view access to /Project/1, and user Mary has view access to /Project/1 and admin access to /Project/1/Activity/1

 The consequence of this scenario follows:

 * Peter is allowed to invoke read, write and execute operations against all model instances rooted at /Project/1.
-* Paul is allowed to invoke read and execute operations against all model instances rooted at /Project/1.
+* Paul is allowed to invoke read operations against all model instances rooted at /Project/1.
-* Mary is allowed to invoke read and execute operations against all model instances rooted at /Project/1 and read, write and execute operations against all model instances rooted at /Project/1/Folder/1.
+* Mary is allowed to invoke read operations against all model instances rooted at /Project/1 and read, write and execute operations against all model instances rooted at /Project/1/Folder/1.

 ### Core Component
 ######AccessRule
 AccessRule is a LoopBack model located in ./common/models/access-rule.js*.
 AccessRule instances hold the data needed for access control.
 Its fields include:
 * baseUrl - The URL being controlled
-* roleType - Currently either admin or reader as described above
+* roleType - Currently either admin or view as described above
 * userId - The user authorized to access the baseURL with the privileges specified by roleType

 AccessRule implements a LoopBack role resolver function that determines if a given user is authorized to access a given URL.